The Project

-By 2024, The City of Calgary will develop and present the Connect: Calgary’s Parks Plan to Council for approval.
-This Plan will replace the original Open Space Plan approved by Council in 2003 and will determine how Calgary’s parks are managed, developed, and redeveloped over the next 20 years.
+By early 2025, The City of Calgary will develop and present the Connect: Calgary’s Parks Plan to Council for approval.
+This Plan will replace the original Open Space Plan approved by Council in 2002 and will determine how Calgary’s parks are managed, developed, and redeveloped over the next 20 years.
 The process of creating this Plan includes three phases of engagement.

 ABOUT